pytorch-labs/executorch-examples/mv2/cpp/README.md

 - CMake 3.18 or higher
 - C++17 compatible compiler
-- ExecutorTorch library (release/0.6)
+- ExecuTorch library (release/0.6)

 ## Notes

-- Make sure you have the correct model file (`.pte`) compatible with ExecutorTorch.
+- Make sure you have the correct model file (`.pte`) compatible with ExecuTorch.
 - This demo currently initializes the input tensor with random data.
 In a real application, you would replace this with actual input data.